BluEvoLLC/imscJS/README.md

     | | | '_ ` _ \  / __|  / __|  _   | |  \___ \
     | | | | | | | | \__ \ | (__  | |__| |  ____) |
     |_| |_| |_| |_| |___/  \___|  \____/  |_____/

+# NOTE FROM BLU DIGITAL

+We appreciate all of the hard work that has gone into this package, unfortunately, its singular dependency (Sax) has a bit of a breaking issue thanks to using Node's global stream (not something browsers are too thrilled with).
+This fork shifts to using our updated library for our projects.

 INTRODUCTION